bartelsjoshuac/Corduroy/README.md

 - Login as admin to approve reports or add/delete trails.
 You may wish to create new trails first unless you want to only work with the limited sample data.

 ### *** Live GCS Demo instance ***
  - As of project submission on 12/08/24 a running instance is available on GCS at http://1.1.1.1:8000.
-This will remaining running through course completion, and can be restart at request if it is not available (out of education credits).
+This will remaining running through course completion, and can be restarted at request if it is not available (I am out of education credits).
  - Use the same usernames, passwords a testing a local instance.
 This site has the same test data but may have additional test data from verification.